 Here are a few of the agencies/programs that Molly supports:

 Society of Children's Book Writers & Illustrators

-Thanks to NSF reads for the author interview opportunity!
+Thanks to NF reads for the author interview opportunity!

 The "Why" of Emma's Dilemma

 I don’t remember the exact circumstances or my age when we talked about the fact that I’m adopted.
 However, I know that I was young enough to be a bit fuzzy about the concept but old enough to know that others had made fun of the fact that I was adopted.

 We were riding in the car when my dad offered, “My last traffic ticket happened when I was driving home to pick up your mom.
 I was so excited to get her and come pick you up that I was speeding.”

 As you can imagine, I had many questions.
 “Why were you coming to pick me up?
 When was this?
 Was it just you and mom?”
 My parents patiently answered every question, offering up tidbits of that day.
 I was about a month old, dressed in pink and being held by the social worker.
 My older brothers were so excited to meet me.
 My Grandmother, Louise was with them as well and couldn’t wait to hold me.

 The Merriam-Webster Dictionary defines the word "adopted" as: “to take a child of other parents legally as your own child.”
 At face value this is true, but adoption is so much more!
 From a personal perspective, adoption is giving your heart to a chosen child, while creating a sense of belonging as a family unit.
 My parents have done a fantastic job of creating this sense of family and belonging.
 In fact, they have done this so well that there have been times that I’ve actually forgotten that I’m adopted.